davzaman/autopopulus/dev/dev-README.md

 # Project Structure
 - `options.yml`: argument values for running autopopulus in general (e.g., data paths to datasets, and other arguments to run imputation).
+  When not running with guild, all ArgParse defaults will be overriden with values provided here.
 - `guild.yml`: config for running experiments via guild for experiment tracking.
+  Note that any flags defined here need to be passed in on calling `guild run ...`, the `options.yml` values will not be filled in, only the ArgParse defaults defined in my code.
 - `scripts/`: directory of helpful scripts for running experiments via guild.
 - `notebooks/`: directory of jupyter notebooks for experimental or adhoc scripts
 - `autopopulus/`: root directory for all the source code